ShokhrukhbekYuldoshev/LocaDwell/README.md

 Full stack web application that allows users to book rooms in hotels and leave reviews about their experience.
 The application is built using the Django REST Framework and Next.js.

+NOTE: This project is still in development.
+Frontend is not yet implemented.

 ## 💻 Technology

 | Technology            | Use                                |